Brazilian cities crack down on nightclubs after deadly fire

 "Inspection in this country is a joke.
 It's time for that to change," said the owner of several nightclubs in Sao Paulo, who asked not to be named because of the sensitivity of his position.

-(Additional reporting by Maria Carolina Marcello and Peter Murphy in Brasilia, and Eduardo Simões and Asher Levine in Sao Paulo; Writing by Anthony Boadle; Editing by Kieran Murray, Christopher Wilson and Mohammad Zargham)
+(Additional reporting by Maria Carolina Marcello and Peter Murphy in Brasilia and Eduardo Simões and Asher Levine in Sao Paulo.; Writing by Anthony Boadle; editing by Kieran Murray and Christopher Wilson)